This site requires a more recent version of Adobe Flash Player to function properly.

 - Large and established internet search engines with substantial resources and expertise in developing online commerce and facilitating internet traffic are creating and intend to further create inroads into online travel, both in the U.S. and internationally.

-- Google has also launched a travel “meta-search” site to show searchers specific hotels and rates in addition to text advertisements, and Microsoft has launched Bing Travel, a “meta-search” site which searches for airfare and hotel reservations online and predicts the best time to purchase them.
+- Google has also launched a travel “meta-search” site to show searchers specific hotels and rates in addition to text advertisements.
+Microsoft has launched Bing Travel, a “meta-search” site which searches for airfare and hotel reservations online and predicts the best time to purchase them.
 “Meta-search” sites leverage their search technology to aggregate travel search results for the searcher’s specific itinerary across supplier, travel agent and other websites and in many instances, compete directly with online travel service providers for customers.

 How Does Trefis Modelling Work?